Latvian passport: Identity information page

 The information page ends with the transparent line and the Machine Readable Zone.

 Optionally, the passport may also include information about the passport holder's ethnicity, underage children and their name in different orography (historical form or original form in a different language).

 Languages

 The data page/information page is printed in Latvian, English and French.

 Visa requirements

-In 2020, Latvian citizens had visa-free or visa-on-arrival access to 180 countries and territories, ranking the Latvian passport 10th in the world according to the Visa Restrictions Index.
+As of December 2024, Latvian citizens had visa-free or visa on arrival access to 184 countries and territories, ranking the Latvian passport 10th in terms of travel freedom.

 Current passport

-Fourth version (current): since 28 January 2015.
-Burgundy cover.
+Fifth version (current): since 12 February 2024.
+42 pages instead of old 34 pages.

+EU burgundy cover, enhanced passport and biometric security.

+Fourth version: from 28 January 2015 until 11 February 2024.
+EU burgundy cover, biometric.

 Third version: from 20 November 2007 until 27 January 2015.
 Burgundy cover.
-First Latvian biometric passport (also called ePassport) to comply with the EU passport standards in all respects: format, security features.
+First Latvian bimetric passport (also called ePassport) to comply with the EU passport standards in all respects: format, security features.
 Passport also compliant with the US Visa Waiver Program.

 Second version: from 1 July 2002 until 19 November 2007.
 Blue cover with scanned autograph and photo.

 First version: from 1992 until 30 June 2002.
 Blue cover with glued photo.